 Similarly, the alternate text (Alt text) can be used to target the keywords.
 It should never be left blank or filled with random texts having no relation to the page.

-The name of the image and alt text helps in the SEO of the page by boosting the keyword being targeted.
+The name of the image and alt text help in the SEO of the page by boosting the keyword being targeted.
 Moreover, they are the best ways to use the semantic keywords you must have kept to support the primary keyword.

 Captions appear at the bottom of the image and give a short kind of description of the image.
 They are read 3 times more than the body text.
 Although captions are optional, you should not miss out on them.